jttyeung/jttyeung.github.io/_posts/2016-10-24-6-step-guide-to-set-up-jekyll-with-bootstrap.markdown

 - Honorable mention: [ruhoh][ruhoh]

 #### Issues I ran into
 - [Jekyll Bootstrap][jekyll-bootstrap] is no longer maintained.
-The documentation I was trying to follow got me as far as the setup of the website, but I had no idea how to add or utilize Bootstrap still and there were very limited themes available to plug-and-play.
+The documentation I was trying to follow got me as far as the setup of the website, but I had no idea how to add or utilize Bootstrap and there were very limited themes available to plug-and-play.
 - I then moved on to [Octopress][octopress].
-Again, easy-peasy setup, more themes available, and the Jekyll site structure was starting to look a bit more familiar to me.
-I was working off Octopress 3.0, the newest version at the time of writing this, and also got stuck on integrating Bootstrap and customizing templates.
+Again, easy-peasy setup, more themes available, and the Jekyll site structure was starting to look a bit more familiar to me on the second run.
+I was working off Octopress 3.0, the newest version at the time of writing this, and still got stuck on integrating Bootstrap and customizing templates.
 - I never ended up using [Ruhoh][ruhoh], but this was the successor of Jekyll Bootstrap, made by the same developer.
 It touted a true all-in-one simple site setup, but I shied away from this option in the end because I felt compelled to try to learn how to setup a site from "scratch".

 ---

-I finally decided to go with plain ol' [jekyll][jekyll] and integrate Bootstrap myself.
-That's not to say that the above methods wouldn't provide a solid foundation for Jekyll-Bootstrap, but I eventually learned it this way.
+I finally decided to go with plain ol' [jekyll][jekyll], integrate Bootstrap myself, and create my own custom template.
+That's not to say that the above methods wouldn't provide a solid foundation for Jekyll-Bootstrap, but I eventually learned to do it this way.

 #### *This guide is intended for beginners, however it assumes some base knowledge of
 - [Command line][unix]